Go to MetaPulse

 5. You can remove existing Owners or add additional ones

-6. You can share this View with other Posts.
+6. You can share this View with other positions.
 They will received an email notification.
 They need to click the link in the email.

 7. A Warning will be displayed that this change will affect everyone who can see this View